MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 <h2 class="post"> <a name="Masking data in the console output"> Masking data in the console output </a> </h2>

 As we have seen, any piece of test data that has been decrypted by the CryptoLibrary will also be masked in the Robot Framework log.
 Additionally, that data will be masked in the console.
-For instance, if we were to log our Sauce Demo password, the console would like something like this:
+For instance, if we were to log our Sauce Demo password, the console would print something like:

 <a href="/assets/images/console_logging.JPG"><img src="/assets/images/console_logging.JPG" class="postimage" alt="Snippet from log file - console logging." width="80%"></a><br>